Queen of Hearts (Alice's Adventures in Wonderland): The Looking Glass Wars

 In The Looking Glass Wars by Frank Beddor, the ruling dynasty of the Wonderland is the Heart family.
 The title of Queen of Hearts is a hereditary title for the Queen of Wonderland.
 The Queen of Hearts from Alice in Wonderland is reimagined as Queen Redd, the enemy and aunt of the heroine, Alyss.
 She kills Alyss's parents and usurps the throne of Wonderland.

 The true Queen of Hearts in this story is Genevieve Heart, Alyss's mother as an apparent re-imagining of the White Queen.
 Alyss is, therefore, the Princess of Hearts.

 Alice in the Country of Hearts

 In the manga Alice in the Country of Hearts, the Queen of Hearts is known as Vivaldi.
 She isn't as much a main character, though, and she has very few parts in the current books.
 Vivaldi rules Heart Castle and is feuding with the other territories over Wonderland.
 She is beautiful with black hair, unlike other adaptations.
-She speaks in the majestic plural, I.E, "We are happy you are here to see us."
+She speaks in the majestic plural, e.g., "We are happy you are here to see us."
 As discovered through Heart no Kuni no Alice the game by Quinrose (the predecessor to the manga).
 Blood Dupree (The Hatter) is Vivaldi's little brother though it is alluded to be a romantic interest for Vivaldi until Alice discovers the secret.